eight04/end2end/README.md

 Refactor guide
 --------------
-* CSS
 * Use tag selector only in `reset.css`.
 * Use class selector to create controls.
 * Use universe selector to prevent over-specifying.
 * Do not use extend.
-* JS
-	* Do not use class directive.
-	* Every directive should prefix with `e2e`.
-	* Every service should prefix with `e2e`.